drbh/fasterp/README.md

 # fasterp

 > [!NOTE]
 > This is project is in early development.
-While it aims to be a drop-in replacement for `fastp` but does not yet support all features.
+Most features are at parity with `fastp` but some results may differ slightly (mainly autodetected adapters and trimming).
+Please report any issues you find!

 **fasterp** — a Rust reimplementation of [**fastp**](https://github.com/OpenGene/fastp).
-Same interface and behavior, often **>5× faster** but your mileage may vary depending on dataset and CPU.
+Same interface and behavior, often **significantly faster** but your mileage may vary depending on dataset and CPU.

 | Feature                       | fastp | fasterp |
 | :---------------------------- | :---: | :-----: |